lmanzurv/django_proxy_server/README.md

     # The port through which the backend services will be consumed
     BACKEND_PORT = '8000'

-Additionally, to avoid Django checking for CSRF token in the requests, add the following middleware at the end of your settings MIDDLEWARE_CLASSES like this:
+Additionally, to avoid Django checking for CSRF token in the requests, add the following middleware at the end of your MIDDLEWARE_CLASSES setting like this:

     MIDDLEWARE_CLASSES = (
         ...